-Special projects involve discussion and advanced study on selected topics not covered in general courses.
-This will be a hybrid online course providing students an opportunity to earn academic credit for active preprofessional involvement in the local, state, and/or national levels of the National Student Nurses' Association.
+This course utilizes discussion and advanced study on selected topics not covered in general courses.
+This is a hybrid-online course providing students an opportunity to earn academic credit for active pre-professional involvement in the local, state, and/or national levels of the National Student Nurses' Association.
 Students will develop individual learning contracts based on their specific roles and functions in the organization, which will enhance their critical thinking, communication, and leadership skills.
 Prerequisite: "C" or better in NURS 235.
 One semester hour (1,0).